-Standard Drain Method
+Preferred Drain Method

-Service isolator valve kits may be purchased from the manufacturer, distributor, or place of purchase.
-The kits include two full-port isolation valves to be used in the inlet and outlet water lines.
-These kits provide a means for full diagnostic testing and ease of system flushing and draining.
+Isolator valve kits may be purchased from the manufacturer, distributor, or place of purchase.
+The kits include two full port isolation valves to be used in the inlet and outlet water lines.
+It is highly recommended to install isolator valve kits because these kits provide a means for full diagnostic testing and ease of system flushing.